beatgubler/angular-base-app/README.md

 # angular-base-app

 ## Description
+Angular Base Application with Firebase authentication and database.
+This project is meant to give beginning developers a head-start in developing their own web application.

 Feel free to leave your suggestions, problems, safety concerns or questions in the respected section here on Github.